-Laurie J. Kirsch earned a Bachelor of Science degree from Ohio State University, a Master of Arts from the University of Iowa, and a PhD in business administration from the University of Minnesota.
-She joined the faculty of the Katz Graduate School of Business at Pitt in 1993, and has served as the senior associate dean for professional programs in the Katz School.
-As senior associate dean, Dr. Kirsch had overall responsibility for the masters’ and executive programs and assisted the dean in a wide range of faculty matters, including hiring, promotion, and tenure processes.
+Vice Provost Laurie J. Kirsch joined the faculty of the Katz Graduate School of Business at Pitt in 1993 and served as the senior associate dean for professional programs in the Katz School.
+As senior associate dean, Kirsch had overall responsibility for the masters’ and executive programs and assisted the dean in a wide range of faculty matters, including hiring, promotion, and tenure processes.
 Throughout her academic career, she has held a wide range of leadership positions in the information systems and management professional associations, including the Association for Information Systems and the Academy of Management.
-Dr. Kirsch has also served on the editorial board, as Associate Editor, or as Senior Editor for the top scholarly journals in her discipline.
+Kirsch has also served on the editorial board, as Associate Editor, or as Senior Editor for the top scholarly journals in her discipline.

 Vice Provost Kirsch has been recognized within the Katz School with both the Teaching and Research Excellence Awards.
 She has been recognized as a Magid Igbaria Distinguished Scholar and appointed a Visiting Erskine Fellow at the University of Canterbury, Christchurch, New Zealand.
 Her research focuses on the development, implementation, and use of information systems with a particular focus on control strategies and the systems development process, the transfer of knowledge in the information systems context, and the examination of how to better manage information systems initiatives and improve software processes.
 Her most recent work, funded by the National Science Foundation, investigates the governance, structure, and management of large cyber-infrastructure research collaborative projects.

 - Provost's Advisory Committee on Women's Concerns